Quick Answer

 - Real estate: Property values and rents tend to rise with inflation.
 Homeownership with a fixed-rate mortgage is an excellent inflation hedge — your payment stays constant while rents rise around you.

 - High-yield savings accounts: Currently 4.0–4.5% APY, outpacing inflation.
+Use our savings calculator to project your real returns.
 However, rates will drop if the Fed cuts further.

 Inflation and Your Salary